shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Improve quick sort by median
 - Space complexity of Quick Sort can be O(1) if in-place using swaps
   - But the recursion stack will be used still
+- The key process in quickSort is partition().
+Target of partitions is, given an array and an element x of array as pivot, put x at its correct position in sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
+All this should be done in linear time.
 - **Hash functions** might be used for optimizing a solution
   - Commonly divide numbers by a number let's say 10
     - mod and use the remainder as the index in an array